February 28, 2012.

 I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange is proposing to amend its Fees Schedule to reduce an away-market routing fee and extend a fee waiver related to the PULSe workstation.
-The text of the proposed rule change is available on the Exchange's Web site (http://www.c2exchange.com), at the Exchange's Office of the Secretary and at the Commission.
+The Exchange proposes to amend the Fee Schedule of Market Data Express, LLC (“MDX”), an affiliate of C2.
+The text of the proposed rule change is available on the Exchange's Web site (http://www.c2exchange.com/Legal/), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.

 II.
 Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change